saturnlighting/literature-review/README.md

 # Introduction

-Cycling benefits.
+- Cycling benefits

-Why aren’t more people using bikes?
+- Why aren’t more people cycling?

-Research: lack of segregated cycleways – \> more investment in recent years
+- One of the main barriers: lack of (segregated) cycleways – \> investment in recent years

-But what about nonlinear infrastructure? (under-researched)
+- But what about nonlinear infrastructure?

-There is research suggesting that darkness influences negatively cycling uptake.
+- There is research suggesting that darkness influences negatively cycling uptake.
+Potential gaps:

+  - To what extent darkness influences negatively cycling uptake?

+  - Is this influence equally applicable to all groups of cyclists?
+    Women more sensitive to dark spaces when cycling than men (Xie and Spinney 2018).

-To what extent?
-Is this equally applicable to all groups of cyclists?
-Is this due to fear of suffering a road collision or another type of threat (crime)?
-If road lighting increase cycling uptake, what type of road lighting would be the most suitable to do so?
+  - Is this negative influence of darkness due to fear of suffering a road collision or another type of threat (crime)?
+How does this relate with the previous question?

+  - If darkness influences cycling levels, what type of road lighting would be the most suitable to increase cycling uptake?

 <!-- Papers that include darkness as a perceived barrier to cycling [@pearson_adults_2022]:  -->
 <!-- @abasahl_gender_2018, -->
 <!-- @agarwal_encouraging_2022, and -->
 <!-- @akar_influence_2009. -->

-Until now, there has been no academic paper that has reviewed the international literature available on this specific area of research.
+There is no academic paper that reviews the international literature available on this specific area of research.
 Fotios and Castleton (2017) provide a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists.
 However, Fotios and Castleton (2017) focus on cycling safety and lighting (for both bicycles and roads) in the UK.

 This paper aims to review international research on the relationship between cycling uptake and road lighting.